Elesin Oba: The King's Horseman: Production

 It is Soyinka's first work to be made into a motion picture since the 1970 film Kongi's Harvest by Ossie Davies and the first Yoruba-language film to premiere at TIFF.
 The director, Biyi Bandele, passed away shortly before the movie's premiere, in August 2022.

 Reception

-There have been several feedback to the film since its release.
-The film has been described as colourful and enjoyable The film was also lauded for highlighting the importance of tradition.
+There has been feedback to the film since its release.
+The film has been described as colourful and enjoyable.
+The film was also lauded for highlighting the importance of tradition.